 Sevelamer carbonate is not indicated for the control of hyperparathyroidism.
 In patients with secondary hyperparathyroidism sevelamer carbonate should be used within the context of a multiple therapeutic approach, which could include calcium as supplements, 1,25-dihydroxy Vitamin D3 or one of its analogues to lower the intact parathyroid hormone (iPTH) levels.

 Inflammatory gastrointestinal disorders

-Cases of serious inflammatory disorders of different parts of the gastrointestinal tract (including serious complications such as bleeding, perforation, ulceration, necrosis, colitis) associated with the presence of sevelamer crystals have been reported in literature.
-However, the causality of the sevelamer crystals in initiating such disorders has not been demonstrated.
+Cases of serious inflammatory disorders of different parts of the gastrointestinal tract (including serious complications such as haemorrhage, perforation, ulceration, necrosis, colitis and colonic/caecal mass) associated with the presence of sevelamer crystals have been reported (see section 4.8).
+Inflammatory disorders may resolve upon sevelamer discontinuation.
 Sevelamer carbonate treatment should be re-evaluated in patients who develop severe gastrointestinal symptoms.

 This medicine contains less than 1 mmol sodium (23 mg) per sachet, that is to say essentially 'sodium-free'.

 Interaction studies have not been conducted in patients on dialysis.

 In interaction studies in healthy volunteers, sevelamer hydrochloride, which contains the same active moiety as sevelamer carbonate, decreased the bioavailability of ciprofloxacin by approximately 50% when co-administered with sevelamer hydrochloride in a single dose study.
 Consequently, sevelamer carbonate should not be taken simultaneously with ciprofloxacin.